rajnathsah/AutoResumeUpload/README.md

 or using requirement file to install all dependencies pip install -r requirements.txt

-Chrome webdriver can be download from here or from official website.
+Chrome webdriver can be download from here or from above given link.

 #### Update python script for auto upload resume